 Embracing a minimalist lifestyle allows one to be mindful of a budget.
 Spending less on unnecessary items frees up both time and resources; minimalism and frugality are clearly interrelated.

 Please share your “put an egg on the top of it” recipe.

-Eggs are an inexpensive and delicious source of high quality protein, vitamins B2, B6 and B12, selenium, vitamin D, zinc, iron and copper.
-In our house we’ve put eggs on just about everything – from wild-caught trout to macaroni and cheese to vegetable soup.
+Eggs are an inexpensive and delicious source of high-quality protein, vitamins B2, B6, B12, selenium, vitamin D, zinc, iron, and copper.
+We’ve put eggs on just about everything – from wild-caught trout to macaroni and cheese to vegetable soup in our house.
 Sounds crazy, but trust me!

-As with any meal, it’s ideal to have a grain, vegetable or fruit and a protein source, especially for breakfast.
-Most evenings I will end up cooking a little bit too much rice or pasta, and may have a little bit of leftover vegetables that we couldn’t quite finish.
-Depending on the leftovers, we either freeze them to use later in soups or stocks, or save them for breakfast – simply by reheating in the frying pan and cracking and cooking an egg then adding it to the top of the leftovers.
+As with any meal, it’s ideal to have a grain, vegetable, or fruit and a protein source, especially for breakfast.
+Most evenings, I will end up cooking a little bit too much rice or pasta and may have a few leftover vegetables that we couldn’t quite finish.
+Depending on the leftovers, we either freeze them to use later in soups or stocks or save them for breakfast.
+Just reheat the leftovers and, at the same time, crack and fry an egg.
+Then add it to the top of the leftovers.